Crafting ideas

 photo source: etsy.com

-I think the following lampshade will inspire you.
-It's true, if you have to buy the hangers, you won't come out cheap.
-But if you have them around the house and don't know what to do with them, a simple refurbishment can make them lamp-worthy.
+I think the next lampshade will inspire you.
+It's true, if you have to buy the hangers, you won't go cheap.
+But if you have them around the house and you don't know what to do with them, a simple refurbishment can make them lamp-worthy.
 Maybe not as pretty as the one below, but certainly as interesting.

 luminaires